DBrianKimmel/PyHouse/Project/src/Docs/README.md

 ### Initialization
 Initialization is called first.
 The reactor is not running during initialization.
-Only major modules are initialized.
+Only major modules are initialized, plugins are initialized during the load config phase if they are defined.
 Logging is set up and started at the beginning of initialization.
-Plugins are initialized later, during XML loading.

-### Load XML
+### Load Config

 This happens next.
 The reactor is started  first.